Burgerballs/ModBootstrap/README.md

 ```

 > [!WARNING]
-> This code splice will not be needed in the next update.
+> This documentation below is useless in the next update coming soon.

 If you need to check if the current mod being played is your's, use ``Save.instance.modOptions.get("ModBootstrapV2").selected_mod``.